-The easiest way to get rid of all this data is just to erase the appropriate files
+The easiest way to get rid of all this data is just to erase the appropriate files from there.
+Chrome creates this directory automatically if it finds that it's missing.

 A similar approach can be used for Firefox, Opera, and Safari.